-Harvey Weinstein indicted in Los Angeles for sex crimes on day New York rape trial starts
+Harvey Weinstein charged in Los Angeles for sex crimes as NY rape trial starts

 Weinstein, 67, has pleaded not guilty to charges of assaulting two women in New York.
 He faces life in prison if convicted on the most serious charge, predatory sexual assault.

 Donna Rotunno, Weinstein’s lead counsel in New York, declined to comment on the Los Angeles charges, saying she needed more information.
-Weinstein’s spokesman declined to comment on Monday’s indictment.
+A Weinstein spokesman Juda Engelmayer declined to comment.

-On Tuesday, lawyers in the New York case will start pre-screening jurors, asking them whether they can be impartial and to fill out written questionnaires.
-A second phase of jury selection is scheduled to begin on Jan.
-14, though the judge overseeing the case said that date was “optimistic.”
+The charges added to heightened emotions and tension surrounding the trial as jury selection begins on Tuesday.

-The court sent jury questionnaires to 2,000 potential jurors, according to a spokesman for the Office of Court Administration.
+Los Angeles prosecutors said Weinstein and a victim identified as Jane Doe 1 attended a Hollywood film festival on Feb.
+17, 2013, according to court papers.

 “Once the defendant’s case is completed in New York, we expect him to appear in a courtroom in Los Angeles County to face these charges,” the Los Angeles prosecutor said.